Calamity210/Garbage-Collection/docs/birb/basics.md

 - List - A collection of dynamic objects with a length.
 - Map - Key / Value pairs, key must be a String.
 - class - Encapsulates data for an object.
-- enum - Enumerated type, used to define constant values/
+- enum - Enumerated type, used to define constant values

 ## Primitive Types example
  ```dart